Forest Glen (Qld)

 Forest Glen lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Forest Glen as of February 2026 is estimated at around 2,258.
-This reflects an increase of 601 people (36.3%) since the 2021 Census, which reported a population of 1,657 people.
-The change is inferred from the resident population of 2,254, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 131 validated new addresses since the Census date.
-This level of population equates to a density ratio of 342 persons per square kilometer, providing significant space per person and potential room for further development.
-Forest Glen's growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration that contributed approximately 74.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Forest Glen (Qld) is around 2,857.
+This figure represents an increase of 1,200 people since the 2021 Census, which reported a population of 1,657.
+The latest estimate is based on AreaSearch's validation of new addresses and examination of the ABS's ERP data release from June 2025.
+The population density ratio stands at 433 persons per square kilometer, indicating significant space per person and potential for further development.
+Forest Glen's growth rate of 72.4% since the 2021 Census exceeds both the Rest of Qld (9.2%) and the national average, positioning it as a region growth leader.
+Interstate migration contributed approximately 74.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Moving forward with demographic trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the suburb expected to increase by 212 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 8.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
+By 2041, the suburb is projected to expand by 518 persons, reflecting an increase of 18.1% over the 16-year period.

 Frequently Asked Questions - Population